There was once a farmer who had 50 donkeys. He used them to till his fields, and he sold the fattest and healthiest as pets.

 Grey shouted, “You broke the promises you made!”

-Sunshine thought carefully for a moment and said, “No, when I campaigned to be king, I set two major goals, but I didn’t set a deadline for achieving them.”
+Sunshine thought carefully for a moment, and then he said, “No, when I campaigned to be king, I set two major goals, but I didn’t set a deadline for achieving them.”

 After this, the donkeys became very quiet.
 They stared at each other; they stared at Sunshine, and then the sound of “Eeyore!” filled the barn.
 They evicted Sunshine from his stall, ate his extra stock of hay, and made so much noise that the Master could hear them in his house.